ocaml/ocaml.org/data/tutorials/language/0lg_00_basic_datatypes.md

 - Use pattern matching to define functions for all basic type -->

-The goal of this tutorial will provide capabilities to handle data from predefined, variant and record types.
+The goal of this tutorial will provide capabilities to handle data from predefined, variant, and record types.
 This importantly includes pattern matching on those types.

 ## Predefined Types